-During the race all responsibility lies with you, the racer, to be totally self-sufficient.
+During the ride all responsibility lies with you, to be totally self-sufficient.
 We will help with logistics by offering two nights’ accommodation, one at the start and one at the finish, plus a bag and/or bike box drop at the start, and transfer of bags to the finish.

-All racers will be given and required to carry a gps tracker which will enable friends, family and the race director to follow your progress and will be used to validate your time and route.
-The race will be split into two categories: Solo and Pairs.
+All riders will be given and required to carry a gps tracker which will enable friends, family and the ride organiser to follow your progress and will be used to validate your time and route.
+The ride will be split into two categories: Solo and Pairs.

 Adrian O’Sullivan started riding his bike around Regents Park in London 5 years ago.
 Little did he know it would lead to becoming an ultra long-distance cycling specialist.

 “Having started as a complete novice it didn’t take me long to figure out speed was not in my DNA.
 As rides grew from 10 miles to 100 miles, so did the beard and a love of all things cycling.
 I raced the 2014 London to Istanbul Transcontinental finishing in 7th place.
 I then raced the TransAmerica from the West to East coast 4,350 miles in 21 days finishing 5th.
 On my return the most asked question after how many hours and miles I rode each day was ‘what’s next ?’
 There are many bike packing adventures out there for mountain bikes but I couldn’t find many similar to the Transcontinental or TransAmerica specific to road bikes.
 So, a new challenge, a new adventure is born – the TransAtlanticWay bike ride .”